robertovargas97/Dependencies_Province_Canton_District/README.md

 # Dependencies_Province_Canton_District
 This project contains a simple HTML with &lt;select> dependencies among Costa Rica's provinces, cantons and districts.
-Uses AJAX, JQuery and a CDN that  belongs to paginasweb.cr (it contains all the necessary information)
+Uses AJAX, JQuery and a CDN that  belongs to paginasweb.cr (it contains all the necessary information).

+Contains a locations folder in case  of want to use the local files.